 I have an undergraduate degree from Georgetown University’s School of Foreign Service and a master’s degree from the University of Washington School of Marine Affairs.
 I worked for 20 years as a coastal and marine resources planner for international agencies, foreign governments, Hawaii state government, and non-governmental organizations, with an emphasis on polluted runoff control and watershed management.

-As the mother of 2 highly successful students – a son who graduated from Wesleyan University in 2016 and is now pursuing a PhD at Brown University, and a daughter who is a sophomore at Tufts University – I have first-hand experience with the college search and application process today (which is very different from what I experienced 30 years ago!).
+As the mother of 2 highly successful students – a son who graduated from Wesleyan University in 2016 and is now pursuing a PhD at Brown University, and a daughter who is a junior at Tufts University – I have first-hand experience with the college search and application process today (which is very different from what I experienced 30 years ago!).
 I also have first-hand experience working with College Goals, whose counselors helped both my children find universities that are a “good fit” for them academically and socially.

 As Director of Communications for College Goals, I have the privilege of sending our clients regular newsletters, articles and other information relevant to the whole college admissions process; maintaining our Facebook page; updating our website; and providing technical support on CollegePlannerPro.
 In addition, I enjoy consulting with students during their essay-writing process.
 I also help research programs and opportunities for students, as well as tools to help make their high school and college experiences successful.
 I periodically write articles based on my family’s experience with all aspects of the application process.
 I strongly believe that with timely information, essential tools, and knowledgeable personal support, students and parents can smoothly navigate the otherwise daunting college search and application process.